• Skip to primary navigation

 2. How long does it take for me to withdraw my money?

-So, for those that have asked me if there are problems with withdrawal, the answer is no. In fact, Rakuten Trade is one of the fastest in processing your withdrawal requests.
+So, for those who have asked me if there are problems with withdrawal, the answer is no. In fact, Rakuten Trade is one of the fastest in processing your withdrawal requests.

 3. I hear the shares held won’t be under my name.